ECS40Davis/P6/README.md

 # P6
 Flights are added so that they pass through multiple airports.

+Completed:
+- Created a template (2)

+To do:
+- Create a sorted list for City
+- Change Plane to template

+References:
+-

 **Again, this looks way better in edit mode**

 Convert CityList and CityNode to templace classes List and ListNode